oresat/getting-started/README.md

 - It's _really_ out of date now, but please skim the [OreSat 2016 CubeSat Launch Initiative proposal].
 Ignore all the technology descriptions and timeline; those are all out of date.
 Ignore the CFC description, that _way_ out of date.
 Read mostly for the overview of what we promised OreSat would do, and why we're doing this.
 - Watch this 20 minute video from the 2021 open Source CubeSat Workshop on the [technical overview](https://www.youtube.com/watch?v=f-3HAv4VBUc) of OreSat.
 Do NOT worry if you don't understand everything, just get the jist of the OreSat architecture and all its various parts.
-- Look over the [OreSat Block Diagram].
+- Look over the [OreSat Block Diagram](https://drive.google.com/file/d/1crq5eg1g2U3-BLZJRUnqu_Eka9oKfZFJ/view?usp=sharing).
 It'll raise more questions than it answers, but you'll get a sense for how much _stuff_ is crammed in our CubeSats.

 ## Part Three: Onboarding!